-So, the total cost of burial service comes to around $5000 without the additional costs.
+So, the total cost of a burial service comes to around $5000 without the additional costs.
 It will easily cross 10 grand if you opt for the additional services.
 Now, let’s see the cost of a cremation service.

 Cost of basic cremation service

 Cremation costs can cost around $700.
 If you want some premium services or add-ons, it can cost a maximum of $2000 and not more.
-Yes, the rate varies from state to state, but on an average, it is nowhere in comparison to the cost of a burial.
+Yes, the rate varies from state to state, but on average, it is nowhere in comparison to the cost of a burial.

 Here is what is done in a basic cremation service:

-- You need not use the services of a funeral home because the body gets cremated right after the death.
+- You need not use the services of a funeral home because the body gets cremated right after death.
 Only a basic crematory service is required and nothing else.

 - A cardboard container is used to cremate the body.
 There is no need for a metal casket or anything.